s-riviere/la-traque/readme.md

 ## Deployment
 Put your certificate and private key in the proxy/ssl folder.
 They need to be named `cert.pem` and `privkey.pem`.
 You can then depploy the docker application with `docker compose up`

+The reverse proxy is used to get https to the next app on port 3000.